coreyb-git/numpad.nvim/README.md

 Rebind a section of the keyboard to become a numpad after pressing the *Trigger* sequence of keys while in INSERT mode.
-Escape from this mode by leaving insert mode, or by pressing the *Escape* sequence.
+Escape from numpad mode by by pressing the *Escape* sequence, or by leaving INSERT mode.

 Why?